jasperf/laravel-vuejs-interview-questions/vuejs-invterview.md

 ## Vue Interview Questions

+1. VueJS, what are the advantages of using this framework when you work as a frontend developer?
-1. Do you have any experience with VueX?
+2. Do you have any experience with VueX?
 What are the advantages of using VueX?
 What implementations have you used in your career as a VueJS Developer

-2. V If and V For Usage Issues
+3. V If and V For Usage Issues

 ```
 [vue/no-use-v-if-with-v-for]